Newcomb ball: The game

 Baer published an official set of rules in 1910.
-These listed 22 separate rules and 16 fouls, with the major objective still being to score touch-downs by throwing the ball so that it hit the ground or floor on the opponent’s side of the court.
-The game was to be played with an official "Newcomb Ball" (size 1 for grammar grades and size 2 for high schools and colleges).
+These listed 22 separate rules and 16 fouls, with the major objective still being to score touch-downs by throwing the ball so that it hit the ground or floor on the opponent's side of the court.
+The game was to be played with an official "Newcomb Ball".

 The court

 The playing area was divided by a "Division Line" into two equal halves.
 The height of the rope defining the Division Line varied from 3 to 7 ft, according to the age of the players.
 Neutral zones called "Bases" were marked across the entire court, 6 to 7 ft from the Division Line.
 The space between the Base and the end of the playing area was called the "Court".

 The rules

 The rules were defined as follows: